Tuscarora Sandstone: Notable exposures

 Two of the more comprehensive exposures of the Tuscarora Formation are in two quarries at the crest and south end of Canoe Mountain (Spruce Creek Quadrangle).

 Geographic Extent

-The Tuscarora is present in Pennsylvania, Maryland, West Virginia, and Virginia, USA.
+The Tuscarora is present in Pennsylvania, Maryland, West Virginia, and Virginia, US.

 Stratigraphic Setting

 The Tuscarora rests conformably atop the Juniata Formation and conformably below the Clinton Group in Pennsylvania.

 The Tuscarora is a lateral equivalent of the Minsi and Weiders members of the Shawangunk Formation in eastern Pennsylvania, New Jersey, and New York, and of the Massanutten Formation in Virginia, and the Clinch Sandstone farther south.
 Butts (1940) indicated that in the Appalachian Valley and Ridge Province the name "Tuscarora Sandstone" should be applied to these strata from Pennsylvania in the north to 38deg N latitude, and that the name "Clinch Sandstone" should be applied to these strata south of 38deg N latitude.

 There is one named member of the formation: Castanea, occurring at the top, leaving the Lower and Middle Tuscarora Formation at the bottom.
 This formation has been called the "White Medina Sandstone" in West Virginia.